Analytic two-loop master integrals for $tW$ production at hadron colliders. Part II: Introduction

-We find that the integrals in the NP2 and NP3 topologies depend on elliptic integrals and that the NP4 topology involves four square roots which can not be rationalized simultaneously.
+We find that the systems of differential equations in the NP2, NP3 and NP4 topologies involve multiple square roots which can not be rationalized simultaneously.
 To simplify the calculation, we will make use of the method of expansion in $m_W^2$, which provides a good approximation to the exact result, as we found in the calculation of one-loop squared amplitudes \cite{Chen:2022ntw}.
 In particular, the accuracy can be improved systematically, since the expansion to higher orders in $m_W^2$ does not require a calculation of new MIs.

 This paper is organized as follows.
 In section \ref{sec:planar}, we present the result for the integral family in the planar P2 topology.
-In section \ref{sec:nonplanar}, we investigate the non-planar master integrals in the NP2, NP3, and NP4 topologies under the condition $m_W^2= 0$.
-The full results can be considered as a series of $m_W^2$, in which all orders share the same master integrals.
+In section \ref{sec:nonplanar}, we investigate the non-planar MIs in the NP2, NP3 and NP4 topologies under the condition $m_W^2= 0$.
+The full results can be considered as a series of $m_W^2$, in which all orders share the same MIs.
 The differential equations in the NP3 topology involve multiple square roots that can not be rationalized simultaneously.
 However, we find that a proper linear combination of the basis is able to bypass this difficulty.
-We conclude in section \ref{sec:conclusions}.